pasqal-io/qadence/docs/tutorials/qml/ml_tools/GPU.md

 ### 3. Multi-Node Multi-GPU:

-For distributed training across multiple nodes.
+For high performance using multiple GPUs in multiple nodes.

-- *Assuming that you have 2 nodes with 2 GPU each.
-These numbers can be changed depending on user needs.*
+- *Assuming that you have two nodes with two GPU each.
+These numbers can be customised on user needs.*

 For multi-node, it is suggested to submit a sbatch script.

 #### SLURM
-Slurm can be used to train to train the model.
-- We should have 1 task per gpu. i.e. ntasks is equal to nodes
+- We should have one task per gpu. i.e. `ntasks` is equal to the number of nodes.
 - `nprocs` should be equal to the total number of gpus (world_size). which is this case is 4.

 ```bash